 As innovation in the financial services industry moves online and onto our smartphones, so does the associated fintech PR and marketing communications.
 Since fintech companies consist of both established and startup companies their approach to social media is breaking ground as well.
-So, what can we learn from how top fintech companies are using Twitter?
+So, what can we learn from how top fintech companies are using X, formerly known as Twitter?
 Wade in for examples.

 The financial technology industry (fintech) is one of the most innovative and revolutionary business spaces.
 In the past few years, a small group of small startups have disrupted the massive, traditional, and highly profitable banking industry.